 The program combines distance education-not offered in real time- and externship sessions.
-The institution will transmit the curriculum syllabus and materials to you within seven (7) days after the institution accepts you for admission.
+The institution will transmit the curriculum syllabus and materials to you within twenty-four hours after the execution of an enrollment agreement.
+The Associated Fees for the program are \$2500 (non-refundable).